Clustering with Uniformity- and Neighbor-Based Random Geometric Graphs: Preliminaries

 \subsection{Cluster Methods in Literature}

 In literature, cluster-based methods have been classified into several subgroups, known as partitional, hierarchical, density-based, grid-based, fuzzy-based, model-based, and distribution-based clustering methods.
-We provide a short summary of these method below. \cite{wang2019survey, yin2024rapid, ezugwu2022comprehensive}.
+We provide a short summary of these methods below. \cite{wang2019survey, yin2024rapid, ezugwu2022comprehensive}.

 \textbf{Partitioning clustering} methods iteratively partition data into a predefined number ($k$) of clusters, often minimizing within-cluster distances \cite{wang2019survey, yin2024rapid}.
 They are generally efficient but require $k$ as input and are sensitive to outliers \cite{yin2024rapid}.
 Classic examples include \textbf{$K$-Means} \cite{gareth2013introduction}, \textbf{$K$-Means++} \cite{arthur2006k}, \textbf{MacQueen} \cite{macqueen1967classification}. \textbf{PAM} \cite{kaufman2009finding} is more robust to outliers, but computationally expensive \cite{yin2024rapid}.
 More recent methods, such as \textbf{CLARA} \cite{kaufman2009finding} and \textbf{CLARANS} \cite{ng2002clarans}, address the computational cost of PAM on large datasets.